-At first glance it’s easy to look at someone vaping and immediately think that person is smoking, especially if they are vaping a white eCig with a glowing red tip.
-Vapor from an eCigarette is nearly identical to smoke, to the naked eye anyway, and as the Vaper brings the eCigarette up to his or her lips, inhales the vapor, and then exhales that vapor disguised to look as much like smoke as possible, its easy to understand why the ill-informed might think the person is smoking.
-I’ll admit it, it does look like smoking, but that’s as far as it goes.
+And you know, at first glance it’s easy to look at someone vaping and immediately think that person is smoking.
+Vapor from an eCigarette is nearly identical to smoke, to the naked eye anyway, and a Vaper does bring something up to their lips, inhales vapor, and then exhales vapor disguised as smoke.
+Hell, its not just “first glance”, it’s the 2nd, 3rd, 4th, and so on ‘glance’.
+It does look like smoking, but its not

 So what is “smoking” then?

-A smoker is someone that burns tobacco, either in the form of a cigarette, or a cigar, or even a pipe and inhales the smoke.
-In order to get smoke you have to burn something, right?
+All my life I’ve considered a smoker to be someone that burns tobacco, either in the form of a cigarette, or a cigar, or even a pipe.
+In order to get smoke you have to burn something.
 When someone puts a cigarette, cigar, or pipe in their mouth it’s usually followed by the use of lighter, and then using that lighter to start a controlled burn of the tobacco.

-Consider; if you see someone in the process of using snuff, or chewing tobacco, you don’t consider him or her to be smoking, right?
-Smoking a cigarette, pipe, or cigar is a thousand times closer to chewing tobacco and snuff (am I spelling that right?) because it’s all tobacco.
+Am I missing something here?
+I mean, if you see someone in the process of using snuff, or chewing tobacco, you don’t consider them to be smoking, right?
+Although you do consider them to be using tobacco.
+Yet, smoking a cigarette, pipe, or cigar is a thousand times closer to chewing tobacco and snuff (am I spelling that right?) because it’s all tobacco.

 Vaping, on the other hand, has nothing to do with tobacco.
-In fact, I would venture to say that if its nicotine that’s the excuse as to why people relate vaping and tobacco use then I submit to you that vaping is just as related to eating broccoli.
+In fact, I would venture to say that if its nicotine that’s the excuse as to why people relate vaping and tobacco use then I submit that vaping is just as related to eating broccoli.
 Broccoli has nicotine, the same chemical makeup of nicotine that the tobacco plant has, so what’s the difference?
-If it were currently possible to produce enough nicotine by using dried broccoli instead of tobacco plants I wonder if people would still consider eCigarettes a tobacco product?
-Of course they would.

-Also consider that there is a segment of the vaping community that sticks to zero-nicotine eJuice.
+Then, there is that segment of the vaping community that sticks to zero-nicotine eJuice.
 Are they also using a ‘tobacco related’ product?
-Are they too ‘smoking’?

 The entire argument that resulted in the FDA controlling the electronic cigarette in the same category as tobacco is a false one.
-Yet, people inside and outside the vaping community have allowed the FDA to continue to classify eCigarettes as ‘tobacco related’ products without a fight, despite the fact the burning tobacco has nothing to do with vaping.
+Yet, people inside and outside the vaping community have allowed the FDA to continue to classify eCigarettes as ‘tobacco related’ despite the fact the tobacco has nothing to do with vaping

 It is wrong to allow perception to rule the day.
 No matter what the issue is, whether its electronic cigarettes or building a birdcage, the wrong perception should not dictate policy.